HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **class** Fundamental feature used for creation of user defined types.
 **class derivation list** A list that holds information about what base classes a certain class is derived from.
 **class member** Part of a class.
 Can either be data or function declarations.
+**class template** An abstract blueprint from which specific class types can be constructed.
+Defines the behavior of the class without actually knowing what datatype will be handled by the class.
+Exact type is decided when the class shall be used by providing additional information.
 **class type** Defined using class specifiers.
 The definiton starts with the class, struct or union keyword, other parts are the class name and class member declarations.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
 **comment** Code that is ignored by the compiler.
 Written for the developers by the developers to document and clarify the code.